Approved courses and attendance monitoring requirements

 Approved study courses

-Following are the list of courses which satisfy the UKBA requirement as an overseas higher education course, at an overseas higher education institution, that is recognized as being equivalent to a United Kingdom higher education qualification:
+Below you can see a list of courses which satisfy UKBA requirements as an overseas higher education course, at an overseas higher education institution, which is recognized as being equivalent to a United Kingdom higher education qualification:

-Following are the list of courses which satisfy the UKBA requirement as a course of study below United Kingdom degree level that involves a minimum of 15 hours organized daytime study per week (Daytime is 0800 to 1800, Monday to Friday)
+The following list of courses satisfies UKBA requirements as a course of study below United Kingdom degree level involving a minimum of 15 hours organized daytime study per week (Daytime is 0800 to 1800, Monday to Friday)

 ♦ Diploma in Travel, Tourism & Hospitality Management, awarded by the ATHE & OTHM.

-♦ Advance Diploma in Business Management, awarded by the ATHE & AIM.
+♦ Advance Diploma in Business Management, awarded by the ATHE & IAM.

 ♦ Advanced Diploma in Travel, Tourism & Hospitality Management, awarded by the ATHE & OTHM

-The above information is described by this UKBA guidance document about acceptable courses for general students.
+The above information is described by a UKBA guidance document about acceptable courses for general students.

-The college has zero tolerance for the students with poor attendance and poor academic progress.
+The college has zero tolerance for students with poor attendance and poor academic progress.

-Global London College is required to track student attendance and report the following information to UKBA:
+Global London College is required to track student attendance and report the following information to the UKBA:

-♦ Students who missed 10 expected contacts without approval from Global London College.
+♦ Students who have missed 10 expected contacts without approval from Global London College.

-♦ Students who failed to enroll by the end of the enrollment period set by Global London College.
+♦ Students who failed to enrol by the end of the enrollment period set by Global London College.

 ♦ Students who voluntarily withdraw from Global London College.